OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 A späti is one of the first things you’ll learn about in Germany’s capital.
 It refers to the little corner store that is open late, and almost all streets have one.
 More importantly, it’s where people pop in to grab a beer.
 Almost every späti will stock Sternberg.
-At about sixty cents a bottle, it’s a cult classic and the beer of the people.
-Cheap and a bit nasty, it’s not exactly one for the beer snobs – but everyone on the street is drinking it, and a trip to Berlin wouldn’t be complete with out trying one.
+It’s a cult classic and the beer of the people.
+Cheap and a bit nasty, it’s not exactly one for the beer snobs – but everyone on the street is drinking it as their wegbier (beer on the go), and a trip to Berlin wouldn’t be complete with out trying one.

-Augustiner is a more classy option, and you’ll pay a little more for it, too.
-This full-flavoured Bavarian style beer comes from Munich’s oldest independent brewery.
-It has become one of the most successful beers in Mitte, the centre of Berlin, without much advertising, and the label has not changed for over 20 years.
-While other German breweries updated their bottles to a more modern and slim design, Augustiner stuck with its original, a bulky and retro form which only seems to add to its appeal among Berliners.
+Augustiner is a classier option, and you’ll pay a little more for it, too.
+This full-flavoured Bavarian beer comes from Munich’s oldest independent brewery.
+It has become one of the most successful beers in Mitte, the centre of Berlin, without much advertising, and the label hasn’t changed for over 20 years.
+While other German breweries updated their bottles to a more modern and slimmer design, Augustiner stuck with its original, a bulky and retro form that only seems to add to its appeal among Berliners.

-This beer has gone down in history as one of the most popular beers in the German capital.
-Cloudy and sour, Napoleon’s men even referred to it as the ‘champagne of the north’.
+Berliner Kindl Weisse has historically been one of the most popular beers in the German capital.
+Even Napoleon’s men referred to it as the “champagne of the north”.
 This award-winning brew has a distinctly sour taste, a must-try when in the city.
-It also comes in three varieties; ‘ohne schuss’ is the beer in all its natural glory, while ‘ein rotes’ is slightly sweetened with raspberry syrup, and finally, the ‘ein grünes’, which is flavoured with green woodruff.
+It also comes in three varieties: ohne schuss is the beer in all its natural glory, while ein rotes is slightly sweetened with raspberry syrup, and finally, the ein grünes, which is flavoured with green woodruff.

 This brewed beer from Saxonia is all about its simple, conscious packaging.
-With no logo or name and simply referred to as ‘Bier‘, this brand aims at having no brand.
-The label is minimal and white, in an effort to diminish the visual pollution and advertising messages which people in urban environments are constantly subjected to.
+With no logo or name and simply referred to as Bier, this brand aims at having no brand.
+The label is minimal and white, in an effort to diminish the visual pollution and advertising messages to which people in urban environments are constantly subjected.
 Their no-frills approach focuses on the product itself, which is a classic, full-bodied malt beer produced with bottom-fermented yeast.